mo7amedaliEbaid/nibbles-ecommerce-food/README.md

 - **Notifications:** Stay informed about special offers, new arrivals, and more with our notification feature powered by Firebase Cloud Messaging.

 - **Addresses:** Easily manage your delivery addresses, making the ordering process more convenient and efficient.

+- **Orders:** Place you orders and select the address and delivery date.

 ## Directory Structure